Skip to main content Skip to search Skip to main navigation

 InLine® Patch Cable S/FTP PiMF Cat.6 250MHz copper halogen free

-• Overall braid shielding and PiMf - pairs in metal foil (formerly named: S-STP PiMf)
+• Total braided shielding and PiMf - Paired in metal foil (old designation: S-STP PiMf)

 InLine® SAT Cable Premium 2x shielded 2x F-male >85dB black 1m